 In a newly discovered enthusiasm for baking cookies, in the past couple of years I’ve sought out new recipes, to complement the Christmas spread.
 Last year I also decided to make these myself, to pick up the tradition, perhaps?
 They are understated, without the heady Christmas spices.
 They are my favorite.

-The cookies must sit in the refrigerator overnight so plan accordingly, otherwise they are extremely quick and easy to make.
+The dough must sit in the refrigerator overnight so plan accordingly, otherwise the cookies are extremely quick and easy to make.
 They improve with time so, ideally, they should be prepared a few weeks in advance.
 Oh well.

 1 cup (225 g) butter